noopurr8/ticket-prioritization-system/README.md

 ## Dataset
 - Contains real-world IT support ticket data
 - Includes Subject and Description fields
 - Used for supervised classification
+- ## Future Improvements
+- Use BERT or transformer-based models for better context understanding
+- Deploy as a web app for real-time ticket classification